thangarajvisolve/Sample/README.markdown

 		$ ./elasticsearch start

 * Elasticsearch instance started successfully the we can check it in the log files either in the same directory or default in /var/log/elasticsearch/graylog2.log.

-Note:`The configured the database name, user name, password in all config file should be as common`
+ Note:`The configurations in elasticsearch.yml,graylog2.conf should be as common`.

 Graylog2-Web Interface:

  * Download the recent version of web interface from the link.[Click here to download](https://github.com/Graylog2/graylog2-web-interface/downloads)